kishore99/tap-to-play/README.md

-This is a stresss free web application where you will listen sounds while tapping keys.
+This is a stress buster web application, where you will listen various instrument audios while typing alphabet keys on Keyboard. ( Inspired from PIANO )

 Web Application is live at the link provided below